muenchchristmas/drmlazer11.github.io/_posts/2015-9-12-100-Days-Of-Canned-Salmon.md

 ---
 layout: post
-title: 100 Days Of Canned Salmon
+title: 100 days of canned salmon
 ---

 <p>"What?!"
 "That's disgusting..."
 "You're crazy!"
 These are common responses I get upon telling people that I have eaten a pound of canned salmon every day for the past three months.
 My decision to embark on this radical diet is threefold: It's economical.
 It's healthy.
 And it's different.</p>